MicrosoftDocs/azure-stack-docs/azure-stack/user/azure-stack-solution-pipeline.md

 > [!Note]
 > Your Azure Stack environment needs the correct images to run Windows Server and SQL Server.
 It must also have App Service deployed.

-## Create the Service Principal and role in Azure AD
+## Configure the service principal and role in Azure AD

-In Azure Active Directory (Azure AD), Azure Pipelines authenticates against Azure Resource Manager using a Service Principal.
-To provision resources for Azure Pipelines, the Service Principal must have the **Contributor** role in the Azure subscription.
+In Azure Active Directory (Azure AD), Azure Pipelines authenticates against Azure Resource Manager using a *service principal*.
+To provision resources for Azure Pipelines, the service principal must have the **Contributor** role in the Azure subscription.

 In this section of the tutorial, you use the Azure portal to configure authentication for your app:

-1. Register your app to create a Service Principal.
+1. Register your app to create a service principal.
-1. Use Role-Based Access Control (RBAC) to give the Service Principal Name (SPN) the **Contributor** role.
+1. Use *role-based access control (RBAC)* to give the Service Principal Name (SPN) the **Contributor** role.
 1. Copy and save the Application ID and Tenant ID values you need to create endpoints for Azure Pipelines.
 1. Create and save an application secret key value.

-You can also [use the PowerShell script](https://github.com/Microsoft/vsts-rm-extensions/blob/master/TaskModules/powershell/Azure/SPNCreation.ps1#L5) to create a Service Principal and endpoints.
+You can also [use a PowerShell script](https://github.com/Microsoft/vsts-rm-extensions/blob/master/TaskModules/powershell/Azure/SPNCreation.ps1#L5) to create a Service Principal and endpoints.
 The article [Create an Azure Resource Manager service connection with an existing service principal](/vsts/pipelines/library/connect-to-azure?view=vsts#create-an-azure-resource-manager-service-connection-with-an-existing-service-principal) explains this process.

  > [!Note]
  > If you use the PowerShell script to create an Azure Stack Azure Resource Manager endpoint, you need to pass the **-azureStackManagementURL** parameter and **-environmentName** parameter.
 For example: